myleslipford/Previous-Friday-Projects/README.md

 4. Start an infinite loop to repeatedly ask the user for input.

-5. Prompt the user to enter 'yes' or 'no', convert input to lowercase, and store it in `user_input`.
+5. Prompt the user to enter 'yes' or 'no', convert input to lowercase, and store it in user_input.

 6. Check if the user entered 'no'.